monday15/lounge-gtk-theme/README.md

 ## Info
 Lounge is a simple and clean theme, based on original gtk theme Adwaita, made for gnome 3.28+ (gtk3 3.22+).
-Lounge theme also provides Lounge-aux icon theme - a auxiliary set of symbolic icons for better user expirience.
+Lounge theme also provides Lounge-aux icon theme - auxiliary set of symbolic icons for better user experience.

 ## Installation
 Requirements:
 `meson` (0.40+)
 `sassc`